So is this true or is it a myth? Is bread bad for ducks or is there a balance to be found?

 Swan Support, which rescues swans, ducks and geese, said many were starving because people had stopped feeding them bread in recent years.

-She said flocks of birds had become established in certain areas because of people feeding them and they had become reliant on this food supply.
+Flocks of birds had become established in certain areas because of people feeding them and they had become reliant on this food supply.

 The Wildfowl and Wetlands Trust said bread was “fine for water birds as long as it only forms a small part of their diet”.